ChrisGutknecht/inventory_campaigns/README.md

 ---

-If you have any further question, please reach by raising an issue on github or reach out via Linkedin: https://www.linkedin.com/in/chrisgutknecht/
+If you have any further question, please reach out by raising an issue on github or reach out via Linkedin: https://www.linkedin.com/in/chrisgutknecht/

 Happy building and optimizing,